Dororonpa!

-Dororonpa! is a Japanese manga and anime series by Mayumi Muroyama.
-It was serialized in Shōgakukan's Pyonpyon magazine.
-It has five volumes published by the Tentōmushi Comics label.
-It is also adapted into a TV anime series.
+Dororonpa! (どろろんぱっ!) is a Japanese manga series written and illustrated by duo Mayumi Muroyama.
+Serialized in Shōgakukan's shōjo manga magazine Pyonpyon from 1988 to 1992, its chapters were collected into five Tentōmushi Comics tankōbon volumes.
+The series was adapted into a 114-segment animated television series produced by Shin-Ei Animation that aired on TV Asahi in 1991.

 Plot

-When Anko moves into a new home with her parents, she encounters Komachi, a ghost who has been wandering for 100 years.
-The family cannot exorcise Komachi due to her ability to phase through walls.
+When elementary school student Anko Daifukuji moves into a new home with her family, she encounters Komachi Ono, a self-proclaimed ghost who has wandered the Earth for a century.
+Because Komachi can phase through physical barriers, Anko's family is unable to exorcise her.

-Angie, an angel serving under Archangel Michael, arrives to guide Komachi to the afterlife.
-However, her mission fails when she reveals that Komachi is destined to reincarnate as Anko's future child, angering both characters.
-To capture Komachi, Angie moves in with Anko's grandfather Monahiro, a monk who provides her with a blessed rosary that allows physical contact with spirits.
+Angie, an apprentice angel serving under Archangel Michael, arrives on Earth to guide Komachi to the afterlife.
+However, her mission stalls after revealing that Komachi is destined to reincarnate as Anko's future child.
+To keep watch over Komachi, Angie moves in with Anko's grandfather Monahiro, a monk who gives her Buddhist prayer beads (数珠, juzu) capable of hitting spirits.

-Despite their conflicting purposes, Anko, Komachi, and Angie develop a close friendship.
-This bond is tested when Michael recalls Angie and Anko enters middle school, becoming romantically involved with classmate Ono Tadashi.
-Recognizing Anko's transition to adulthood, Komachi tells Anko's mother she will return as her grandson and departs on a worldwide journey.

-Meanwhile, Michael informs Angie that the King of Terror will destroy Earth in July 1999, requiring evacuation to another planet.
-When Angie refuses to abandon her friends, Michael reveals this was a loyalty test and promotes her.
-However, the King of Terror threat remains genuine.
+Over time, Anko, Komachi, and Angie form a close friendship.
+Years later, when Anko enters middle school and begins dating classmate Tadashi Ono, Komachi recognizes Anko's growth into adulthood and departs on a global journey, promising to return as her descendant.
+In heaven, Michael informs Angie that a "King of Terror" is prophesied to bring ruin to Earth in July 1999, prompting an evacuation order.
+When Angie refuses to leave her friends, Michael grants her a promotion for her loyalty.

-After completing her global pilgrimage, Komachi ascends to heaven and is reincarnated through Angie's intervention.
-Anko, now 18 and married to Tadashi, gives birth to a daughter she names Komachi.
-Michael explains to Angie that the King of Terror will not arrive from outside but will be born on Earth, destined to create weapons surpassing nuclear arms.

-Understanding the implications, Anko provides her daughter with specialized education to become a beneficial doctor rather than a destroyer, believing her knowledge of Komachi's past can prevent catastrophe.
+After completing her journey, Komachi ascends to heaven and is reincarnated with Angie's assistance.
+Anko, now 18 and married to Tadashi, gives birth to a daughter named Komachi.
+Michael warns Angie that the "King of Terror" will be a human child born with the intellect to create weapons surpassing nuclear armaments.
+Equipped with her memories of Komachi, Anko resolves to provide her child with guidance to direct her talents toward becoming a doctor rather than a force of destruction.